 Mundanities of Humanity is a humanities-heavy, but not humanities-limited group that focuses on balancing graduate well-being with graduate studies.
-Our six members in years 4-6 of our PhD programs try to provide support for the mundane, including the everyday plights of international students, graduate students who have moved without support systems, people who feel isolated and confused in the department etc. We strongly believe that graduate work is only possible when the person is taken care of, and we strive to provide that balance.
+Our six members in years 4-6 of our PhD programs try to provide support for the mundane, including the everyday plights of graduate students, those who have moved without support systems, those who feel isolated and confused in the department etc. We strongly believe that graduate work is only possible when the person is taken care of, and we strive to provide that balance.
 Everyone is welcome, and we meet once a week via Zoom to study together, with in-person meetings added as needed and is deemed safe.
-Please contact Jung Soo Lee at email@example.com to join or for any questions.
+Please contact Jung Soo Lee at firstname.lastname@example.org to join or for any questions.

 Read.
 Write.
 Repeat.

 We are a group of English students in all stages of the PhD program.
 Right now, we have 6 people who regularly attend meetings.
 While some members of this group are working on their dissertation, others are in their first or second year and use our quiet writing time to read for seminars, work on final papers and revise their MA paper, or read/take notes for qualifying exams.
 Most of us are working on either 19th or 20th century literature, but we have a wide range of interests.
-We meet twice a week (currently Tuesday 10-12 and Thursday 1-4 PST) and spend at least an hour of each meeting doing quiet writing.
+We meet twice a week (currently Mondays and Wednesdays, 9-noon PST) and spend at least an hour of each meeting doing quiet writing.
 A portion of each meeting is also devoted to talking through our weekly successes and struggles.
 One of the best parts of this group is that we love to share our collective wisdom about the various opportunities and challenges of the PhD program (including preparing for exams and balancing teaching with our other work).
 We also spend time each quarter developing our long-term plans and using them to set short term goals that will keep us on track.
 Our group is open to all English students that are looking for a community and additional accountability and support as they navigate grad school!
-For more information, contact group leader Jean Little at firstname.lastname@example.org.
+For more information, contact group leader Jean Little at email@example.com.

 History Cascading Mentors Writing Group (HCMWG).